tc39/notes/es9/2018-05/may-22.md

 MSL: (something something something mumble mumble mumble)

-DD: A property doesn't work at all… There is no such thing as a single-set property.
+DD: A property doesn't work at all...
+There is no such thing as a single-set property.
 I think introducing the interface for a single-set property for this would be a bad interface.

 WH: In a few places in the spec, you state that functions become strict if they contain a Use No Function.prototype.toString() directive.
 Intentional or bugs?